-When you struggle with an anxiety disorder like 18.1% of American adults, it can become difficult to live a normal, healthy life.
-Untreated anxiety can cause disabling symptoms that can prevent you from working, going to school, and living your best life.
+It can become difficult to live a healthy life when you struggle with an anxiety disorder, like 18.1% of American adults.
+Untreated anxiety can cause disabling symptoms that prevent you from working, going to school, and living your best life.
 Initial signs of anxiety warrant early treatment, as symptoms will continue to get worse otherwise.
 Unfortunately, most people who struggle with anxiety disorder don’t receive help.
 Only 36.9% of people with an anxiety-related condition receive treatment.

-- Generalized Anxiety Disorder
+- Generalized anxiety disorder

-- Panic Disorder
+- Panic disorder

-- Social Anxiety
+- Social anxiety

-Other signs of anxiety can include:
+Some more general signs of anxiety can include:

 - Inability to stop worrying about something